chirila/lingfieldwork/software.md

 I'm recommending the following software tools on the basis of what I've tried out.
 I welcome suggestions for new software tools - please send them to me using the ['issues' link](https://github.com/chirila/lingfieldwork/issues).
 This is not a comprehensive list.

 * Data collection, lexical collection, interlinearisation, etc. I do not currently have a softwarse tool I can recommend.
-[Flex](https://software.sil.org/fieldworks/download/) is popular but to my mind is deeply problematic.
-Briefly, the issues are that it only works on Windows; it is difficult to get information into and out of it.
-* Parsers: Alchemist (Review), Linguistica, ITE
+[Flex](https://software.sil.org/fieldworks/download/) is popular but also problematic.
+Many currently work in [Elan](https://archive.mpi.nl/tla/elan) exclusively, which works ok if the primary mode of corpus compilation is video or audio, but does not work so well if there are also print materials
+* Lexicography:
-* Lexicography: TshwaneLex (specifically for dictionary creation) (Review), LexiquePro; Toolbox
+    - [TshwaneLex](http://tshwanedje.com/tshwanelex/) (specifically for dictionary creation) (Review)
+    - LexiquePro and Toolbox are no longer maintained.
-* Phonetics: Praat, Akustyk
+* Phonetics:
+    - Praat
-* Corpus software (in addition to Toolbox): Monoconc Sound editing: Audiamus, Audacity
+* Corpus software (in addition to Toolbox):
+    - Monoconc
+* Sound editing:
+    - Audiamus
+    - Audacity
+* Transcribing:
+    - Elan
-Transcribing: Elan, Transcriber
+    - Transcriber
+    - Childes (CLAN?)
-Keyboard mapping software: Keyman
+* Keyboard mapping software:
+    - Mostly not needed,
+    - Keyman
 Fonts: IPA (Gentium, Charis, Doulos)
 Other software links:
 UCL Speech prompt and record system software